codefresh-io/cap-docs.codefresh.io/_docs/administration/git-tokens.md

 1. If there are no validation errors, select **Add**.

 ### Git personal tokens
-The Git personal token is a user-specific personal access token.
-Unique to each user, it is required to authenticate Git-based actions in CSDP.
+The Git personal token is a user-specific personal access token per provisioned runtime.
+Unique to each user, it is required to authenticate Git-based actions per runtime in CSDP.

 #### Git personal token permissions
 Git personal tokens need repo access for commits and other actions.